Investigate: /data shows everything that isn't gated

 Next steps

-• Coordinate with UIS contributor on the PGRST_DB_SCHEMAS change (talk.md round).
-UIS-side change is small but cross-repo.
+PGRST_DB_SCHEMASchange (talk.md round).
+UIS-side change is small but cross-repo. - On acceptance, draft

 — signed, the Atlas implementation team (via Claude Code agent), 2026-04-30